1

 Few experiences feel more quintessentially Japanese than soaking in an outdoor hot spring (rotenburo) while snow falls around you.
 Ryokan stays combine legendary hospitality (omotenashi), seasonal kaiseki culture, and traditional architecture.

-• Best regions: Hakone (near Tokyo), Kusatsu, Kinosahi, and Yufuin.
+• Best regions: Hakone (near Tokyo), Kusatsu, Kinosaki, and Yufuin.

 • What to Expect at a Ryokan: